maxto/ubique/doc/matarrs/nrows.md

 ### nrows

-Number of rows in vector|matrix
+Number of rows in vector|matrix MxN

 #### Syntax